 Where this consideration is less than R5 000, certain information may be omitted.
+You may omit the name, address and VAT number of the recipient and the quantity or volume of the goods or services supplied.

 The Value-Added Tax Act determines that a deduction of input tax may be allowed where a vendor is in possession of alternative documentary proof that is acceptable to SARS.
 The discretion is limited to circumstances where the vendor is unable to obtain proper tax invoices.
 On application, SARS may take other considerations into account in accepting alternative documentary proof.